OllG/StickyNotes/README.md

 (with confirmaion mail)
 and to reset password.

-Spring, Spring Boot, Spring MVC, Spring Data
+Spring, Spring Boot, Spring MVC, Spring Data,
 Spring Security and H2 database,
 Gradle